 Grace Millane - Photo: Supplied / Facebook

-Google didn't receive the court order until Friday and by then had already named the accused man in an email to anyone signed up to its "what's trending in New Zealand" service.
+Google didn't receive the court order until five days later, and by then had already named the accused man in an email to anyone signed up to its "what's trending in New Zealand" service.

 Google's naming of the man raised concerns over how breaches of names suppression may affect his future trial.

 That prompted the government to call for a meeting with Google's New Zealand representatives to explain the breach.
 Justice Minister Andrew Little plans to follow up with the multinational company this year.

 He lodged an appeal at the High Court on 25 January against a decision by Judge Evangelos Thomas' decision to refuse suppression.

 Ms Millane, 22, went missing from a hostel in Auckland on 1 December.
 Her family in Wickford, England became concerned when the University of Lincoln graduate failed to respond to birthday messages on 2 December.